gopi487krishna/proposal-gsoc-2021/README.md

 The first 4 weeks will be spent writing the entire XML reader class and performing debugging etc. The next two weeks will be spent in generating benchmarks and finding critical hotspots and I will try to optimize that.
 The library used for benchmarking the code will be Google Benchmarks.

+After 6 weeks of development the second major milestone (M2) should be achieved

 **Phase 1 Evaluations**: 5 days (12 July - 16 July)